Guide to Part-Time MHA Programs - Duration, Eligibility, Coursework & Tuition

 Ohio University Online offers a fully online master of health administration program.
 This 36-semester program can be completed in six semesters (fall, spring, and summer), and most students spend 20 to 25 hours per week on their MHA coursework.
 Students connect with other classmates and faculty members via video office hours, email, discussion forums, and online chats.

-The program is designed specifically for existing healthcare administrative professionals who want to advance their careers in leadership and professionals with two years of experience in the healthcare industry are welcome to apply.
-Courses include the U.S. healthcare delivery system, information systems for health services, health policy and law, strategic planning and marketing in health services, and leadership of healthcare organizations.
+Courses in this 36-credit program include introduction to the U.S. healthcare delivery system; information systems for health services; health policy; health law; strategic planning and marketing in health services; and leadership of healthcare organizations.
 Program faculty are made up of leading healthcare leadership professionals and academics in the field of healthcare administration.
-The cost per semester-credit is $654 for Ohio residents and $673 for out-of-state residents.

 Queens University of Charlotte